SOUSTA-Fund/SOUSTA-MVP/README.md

 and interacting with minted tokens in `frontend/app/dashboard/tokens/[address]/page.js`.

+### Contracts

 The contract addresses and ABI's are in the `frontend/contracts/compiled` directory.
 They are compiled and copied to this directory when you run either of the Hardhat deploy scripts above.

 The `frontend/contracts/vendor` directory contains the ABI for interacting with the ERC20 token.
-It's here because it's not compiled by Hardhat and needs to live in the repository.
+It's an [OpenZeppelin ERC20 token contract](https://docs.openzeppelin.com/contracts/4.x/erc20) and is here because it isn't compiled by Hardhat.
+So it needs to live in the repository.